Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Recognition

 Unfortunately, the situation is very different for simple drawings of arbitrary graphs.
-In particular, we construct simple drawings of matchings in the following where it is NP-hard to decide whether they are separable.
+In particular, in the following we construct simple drawings of matchings where it is NP-hard to decide whether they are separable.
 For this we use a reduction from linked planar 3-SAT with negated edges on one side, which was shown to be NP-hard by Pilz~\cite[Theorem~10]{p-2019-p3satcvc}.

 The incidence graph $G_\phi$ of a 3-SAT formula $\phi$ has one vertex for each variable and each clause in $\phi$ and an edge between a variable vertex and a clause vertex if the variable occurs in the clause (as a positive or negative literal).
 If $G_\phi$ is a planar graph, then $\phi$ is a \emph{planar} 3-SAT instance.
 For \emph{linked} planar 3-SAT there is a Hamiltonian cycle $\mathcal{C}$ that first visits all variable vertices and then all clause vertices such that the union of $G_\phi$ and $\mathcal{C}$ is still a planar graph.
-Further, in the restriction \enquote{with negated edges on one side}, there exists an embedding of $G_\phi \cup \mathcal{C}$ such that all edges in $G_\phi$ corresponding to positive literals are drawn inside of $\mathcal{C}$ and all edges corresponding to negative literals are drawn outside of $\mathcal{C}$.
+Further, in the restriction \enquote{with negated edges on one side}, there exists an embedding of $G_\phi \cup \mathcal{C}$ such that all edges in $G_\phi$ corresponding to positive literals are drawn inside of $\mathcal{C}$ and all edges corresponding to negative literals are drawn outside of~$\mathcal{C}$.
+(Note that a clause can still contain positive and negative literals.)

+The main reason why we need this involved version of planar 3-SAT is to make sure that all but one edge in our construction are definitely separator edges.

-\begin{theorem} It is NP-complete to decide whether a given simple drawing of an arbitrary graph is separable. \end{theorem}
+\begin{mythm} It is NP-complete to decide whether a given simple drawing of an arbitrary graph is separable. \end{mythm}

-\begin{proof} Given a 3-SAT formula $\phi$ that is an instance of linked planar 3-SAT with negated edges on one side, we construct a simple drawing $\mathcal{D}$ containing a special edge $e$ such that $e$ is a separator edge if and only if $\phi$ is satisfiable.
+\begin{proof} Given a 3-SAT formula $\phi$ which is an instance of linked planar 3-SAT with negated edges on one side, we construct a simple drawing $\mathcal{D}$ containing a special edge $e$ such that $e$ is a separator edge if and only if $\phi$ is satisfiable.
 Therefore, it is NP-hard to decide whether $e$ is a separator edge.
 Moreover, we show that all other edges in $\mathcal{D}$ are definitely separator edges.
 Consequently, it is NP-hard to decide whether $\mathcal{D}$ is separable.
-In \Cref{fig:gadget} we illustrate the individual gadgets of the following construction and in \Cref{fig:3sat-formula} we show an example of the complete drawing $\mathcal{D}$ corresponding to a small 3-SAT formula.
+In \Cref{fig:gadget} we illustrate the individual gadgets of the following construction and in \Cref{fig:3sat-formula} we show an example of the whole drawing $\mathcal{D}$ corresponding to the embedding $G_\phi \cup \mathcal{C}$ based on a small 3-SAT formula.